matthew-brett/asterisk-blog/content/whos-reading.md

-So, Crossan and Reed could reasonably have said something like: "there is some chance that there was no scroll to read from; there is some chance that Jesus could not read; the nearby slopes don't seem quite dangerous enough for us to believe the Nazarenes could really have believed that they could kill Jesus by throwing him down".
+So, Crossan and Reed could reasonably have said something like: "there is some chance that there was no scroll to read from; there is some chance that Jesus could not read; the nearby slopes don't seem quite dangerous enough for us to believe the Nazarenes could really have hoped to kill Jesus by throwing him down".
 But what they actually wrote goes a long way past that.

 That brings me back to the question that I found myself asking for all three of three books - who are the authors writing for?
 Who is the polemic addressed to?
-Crossan and Reed give a some part of an answer in the text I've already
+Crossan and Reed give a some part of an answer in the text I've already quoted:
-quoted:

 > That conclusion is worth the trouble, not only for the historical accuracy,
 > but also for the honor and dignity of a tiny Jewish hamlet in a small
 > country long, long ago.

-So, if you were previously tempted to condemn these people without good cause, shame on you, and this book is what you need.
-But, if that was not your sin, and you wanted a careful analysis of the evidence, you'd have to a lot of your own research to evaluate the arguments in this book.
+So, if you are the type of person who would uncritically condemn the Jews of the first century, shame on you, and this book may give you pause for thought.
+But, if that is not your sin, and you wanted a careful analysis of the evidence, you will have to do a lot of your own research to evaluate the arguments in this book.